MichaelCurrin/mkdocs-quickstart/docs/tutorial/setup_project.md

     - `index.md` - Homepage in the `docs` directory (by default).
 - `mkdocs.yml` - Config at the root.

+### Requirements file

+A requirements file is optional but it can make it easier to manage dependencies.
+If you choose not use the file, make sure `pip install mkdocs` and `pip install THEME` lines are your instructions.

-Optionally add `requirements.txt` at the root or in `docs`.
-This can have `mkdocs` in it and also any themes if needed.
-Otherwise just make sure those are handled with a `pip install mkdocs` and `pip install THEME` lines in your instructions.
+If you want to add, then include `requirements.txt` at the root.
+If your project is already a Python project, you might prefer to add `mkdocs` in `dev-requirements.txt` or at `docs/requirements.txt` to keep it isolated.This file should have `mkdocs` in it and also any themes if needed.

 ### Create a starter site